PostgreSQLCopyHelper/PostgreSQLCopyHelper/README.md

 if you are working with Nullable Types, please stay on PostgreSQLCopyHelper 1.3.0 and Npgsql 3.2.7.
 There is also a Bug in the PostgreSQLCopyHelper
 Bugtracker tracking the issue ([Issue #21](https://github.com/bytefish/PostgreSQLCopyHelper/issues/21)).

-Furthermore Npgsql dropped .NET Standard 1.3 Support, as such PostgreSQLCopyHelper now also targets .NET Standard 2.0 as lowest supported version.
+Furthermore Npgsql dropped .NET Standard 1.3 Support, as such PostgreSQLCopyHelper now also targets .NET Standard 2.0 as lowest supported version
+(.NET Framework is of course still supported from .NET 4.5 on).

 ## Installing ##